qubit4/react-blog/README.md

-blog in React with posts and users from JSONPlaceholder
+blog in React with posts, users and comments from JSONPlaceholder